Balehonnur

-Balehonnur is a town in Narasimharajapura taluk, a township of the Chikkamagaluru district in the Indian state of Karnataka.
-It is located 286 kilometres west of Bengaluru, 226 kilometres north-west of Mysuru and 142 kilometres north-east of Mangaluru.
-It is famous for being the oldest Dharma Peetha among the five Panchapeethas—Rambhapuri Peetha of Veerashaiva sect of the Hindu religion.
+Balehonnur is a village in Narasimharajapura taluk, of Chikkamagaluru district in the Indian state of Karnataka.
+It comes under the jurisdiction of B.Kanbur Grama Panchayath.
+As per census survey 2011, its location code number is 609097.

+It is famous for being the oldest Dharma Peetha among the five Panchapeethas-Rambhapuri Peetha of Veerashaiva sect of the Hindu religion.
 Balehonnur is located around 50 km northwest of Chikmagalur.
+Priyanka Gandhi Vadra visited Balehonnur in 2023 for election campaign.

 History

 According to Hindu mythology, it is said that Shiva himself came out of the linga in human form as Paramacharya Renukacharya.

 Baba Bandesha dargah is located in main road of the city and yearly traditional "Urs" is celebrated every year.

 Geography

 Its geographical map coordinates are 13° 21' 0" North, 75° 28' 0" east.
 It is located 286 kilometers west of Bengaluru, 226 kilometers north-west of Mysuru and 142 kilometers north-east of Mangaluru.
 It is located on the bank of Bhadra River.